 Most elementary students love learning about poetry.
-It’s new, different, and it is often a genre where all students can find a style of poetry that they particularly enjoy.
-This year, I”m incorporating chapter books that are written in prose to our novel studies.
-When I begin my poetry unit, I like to explicitly teach the different parts of a poem.
+It’s new, different, and often a genre where students can find a style of poetry that they particularly enjoy.
+This year, I’m incorporating chapter books written in prose to our novel studies.
+When I begin my poetry lessons unit, I like to explicitly teach the different parts of a poem.
 I teach lines, stanza, rhythm, rhyme, and repetition as the basics of poetry structure.

 I also teach students how to read a poem, because they should read poetry differently than a traditional text.
 Students should first read the poem slowly.
-Reading a poem slowly is the best way to ensure that the poem will be read clearly and understood by its listeners.
+Reading a poem slowly is the best way to ensure that the poem will be read clearly and understood.
 It is also important for students to read in a normal, relaxed tone of voice.
 Students know that poems are written in lines, but pausing at the end of every line will create a choppy effect and interrupt the flow of the poem’s sense.
 Students should pause only where there is punctuation, just as you would when reading prose, only more slowly.

-I also spend time teaching students to comprehend poetry.
+In addition, I also spend time teaching students to comprehend poetry.
 We focus first on explicit questions where students can find the answers to questions directly in the poem.
 Once students are comfortable with explicit questions, I move into comprehension with implicit questions.
 I spend a bit of time working with students on different styles of poetry, meter, and rhyme schemes.

 This year I am extremely excited to use poetry in my novel studies.
 I’ve divided my students into four groups for four different novel studies.
 I have added each of the novel studies to my Free Resource Library!
 To access the resources, simply sign-up for my newsletter.
 You can sign-up here or on the sidebar of the blog!
 You will NOT be bombarded with a plethora of emails either!

 Another one of our novels is May B. which is a historical fiction novel written in prose.
 I like to think of this book as Little House on the Prairie meets Hatchet.
 The setting of the book is the late 1800s on the east Kansas prairie.
 May B’s parents need money, and their plan is to send their daughter to work at a homestead 15 miles away.
 May isn’t happy about going and she doesn’t like the family she’s working for.
 Mrs. Oblinger is cold and distant toward May, even though she isn’t much older than May.
-Mrs. Oblinger confesses to May B that she hates her life here on the prairie, and eventually Mrs. Oblinger runs away and Mr. Oblinger leaves following her.
+Mrs. Oblinger confesses to May B that she hates her life here on the prairie, and eventually Mrs. Oblinger runs away.
+Mr. Oblinger leaves, following her.
 May has no idea of when or if they plan on coming back.

 The hours and days that follow change the lives of both girls.
 Wren finally manages to escape from the Monson’s garage where she is hiding.
 Years later, in a chance encounter at a summer camp, the girls face each other for the first time.
 They can finally learn the truth of the event and the activities following the kidnapping.
 The book is told from alternating viewpoints from Wren and Darra.
 The book does include diverse main characters, but that diversity is not the focus of the book.

 Ha and her family are on board the ship for weeks, sailing toward Thailand.
 Food and water are scarce, but the people on board are cautiously hopeful about what could happen next.
 Ha and her family decide to travel to the United States.
 They are sponsored by a Southern farmer named Mr. Johnston, who helps the family to settle in Alabama.
 In Alabama, Ha and her family receive mixed reactions from their new neighbors.
 While many are friendly and welcoming, others are not.
 At school.
 Ha is bulled by a pink-colored boy who takes every chance he can to make fun of Ha.
 Slowly, all of the neighbors come around and warm up to Ha and her family, and the family begins to feel welcome at last.